clvv/fasd/fad.1.md

 # DESCRIPTION

-Fasd keeps track of files and directories you access in your shell and gives you quick access to them.
+Fad keeps track of files and directories you access in your shell and gives you quick access to them.
 You can use fad to reference files or directories by just a few key identifying characters.
 You can use fad to boost your command line productivity by defining your own aliases to launch programs on files or directories.
-Fasd, by default, provides some basic aliases, including a shell function "z" that resembles the functionality of "z" and "autojump."
+Fad, by default, provides some basic aliases, including a shell function "z" that resembles the functionality of "z" and "autojump."

 The name "fad" comes from the default suggested aliases `f`(files), `a`(files/directories), `s`(show/search/select), `d`(directories).

-Fasd ranks files and directories by "frecency," that is, by both "frequency" and "recency."
+Fad ranks files and directories by "frecency," that is, by both "frequency" and "recency."
 The term "frecency" was first coined by Mozilla and used in Firefox.